gregkorossy/Android-Support-Preference-V7-Fix/README.md

 ```

 # Known bugs that cannot be fixed
 - When a Preference's dialog is showing and the device's orientation changes, the app crashes.
+[Bug report](https://code.google.com/p/android/issues/detail?id=186160)

 # Android-Support-Preference-V7-Fix
 ~~Android preference-v7 support library doesn't contain material design layout files so the preferences screen looks bad on API 21+.
 This is a temporary fix until Google fixes it.~~